The-OpenROAD-Project/bazel-orfs/README.md

 ### Bazel flow

-Regular Bazel flow uses artifacts from the Docker environment with preinstalled ORFS to run the Physical Design Flow.
+Regular Bazel flow uses artifacts from the Docker environment with preinstalled ORFS.

 It implicitly depends on a Docker image with ORFS environment pre-installed being present.
 The Docker image used in the flow is defined in the [module](./MODULE.bazel) file, the default can be overridden by specifying `image` and `sha256` attributes: